docsforadobe/after-effects-scripting-guide/docs/properties/property.rst

 **Parameters**

 ========  ====================================================================
-``comp``  The composition that you wish to test adding the property to, a
+``comp``  The composition that you wish to add the property to, a CompItem.
-          CompItem.
           Required.
 ========  ====================================================================

 **Returns**